-Throughout the 90s, Anita not only was a contributor to the South China Morning Post, Asian Home Gourmet magazine, but also, was a columnist for the now defunct TV&Entertainment Times and a regular contributor to the Hong Kong Tatler‘s Annual Best Restaurants Guide.
-She’ll tell you her best memory during that time in HK was being invited to judge at the Hong Kong Culinary Awards.
+Returning to Hong Kong in the early 1990s, she discovered her passion for food was not only limited to cooking, but also, through the written word.
+Various channels opened up to her throughout the 1990s, where Anita not only was a contributor to the South China Morning Post, Asian Home Gourmet magazine, but also, was a columnist for the now defunct TV&Entertainment Times as well as a regular contributor to the Hong Kong Tatler‘s Annual Best Restaurants Guide.
+She’ll tell you her best memory during that time in Hong Kong was being a judge at the Hong Kong Culinary Awards.
 It was a pivotal decade in her life.

-In 2009, Anita returned to more active blogging and did a 10-month stint as contributing food writer at the Orange County Register and Food Frenzy blog from the end of 2010 to 2011.
-That year, she was invited as a guest blogger judge at Top Chef Korean Food Challenge.
+In 2009, Anita returned to more active writing including a 10-month stint as contributing food writer at the Orange County Register and Food Frenzy blog and was a guest judge at Top Chef Korean Food Challenge.

-In August 2011, Anita was invited to guest chef at the Kowloon Cricket Club‘s fine dining room in Hong Kong where she featured a menu of her favorite dishes inspired by local Orange County eateries and while there, was featured in the food section of the South China Morning Post.
+Her love of cooking was not all lost when in August 2011, she was invited to guest chef at the Kowloon Cricket Club‘s fine dining room in Hong Kong where she featured a menu of her favorite dishes inspired by local Orange County eateries and while there, was featured in the food section of the South China Morning Post.

 diary of a Mad Hungry Woman is a journey of her gastronomical adventures, mostly shared with friends, but always scouring, searching, noshing, blogging and YELPing her way through the myriad of eateries from southern California and beyond, doing what she loves most — exploring and writing about food!